Leonard Griffin (American football)

 Leonard James Griffin Jr. (born September 22, 1962) is an American former professional football player who was a defensive end for eight seasons in the National Football League (NFL) for the Kansas City Chiefs.
 He was selected by the Chiefs in the third round of the 1986 NFL draft out of Grambling State.
+Where in his final college season recorded 79 Tackles, including 18 tackles for loss and 9 QB sacks, according to the 1987 Kansas City Chiefs Media Guide.

-He retired from the NFL and took up teaching at West Ouachita High School.
+He retired from the NFL in 1994 and was hired as the strength and conditioning coach at his alma mater, Grambling State University under the leadership of legendary coach Eddie Robinson and then Doug Williams.
+He remained at university coaching and mentoring college athletes there through 2005.
+Leonard Griffin, then took up teaching at West Ouachita High School.
 He began as a P.E. teacher and a Defensive Line Coach, before going into administration at the school.
 He retired from West Ouachita High School after the 2021–2022 school year.